 960 x 576 (960H)

 When selecting a home CCTV system, digital technology is best if you can afford it.
-These types of CCTV camera’s use your network or internet portal (IP) to send the signal to your computer’s router, giving you access to footage over the internet from remote locations.
+These types of CCTV camera’s use your network or Internet Portal (IP) to send the signal to your computer’s router, giving you access to footage over the internet from remote locations.
 Video footage from your camera is usually stored on a Network Video Recorder (NVR), which can be accessed remotely over the internet.
-A home owner can then playback recordings or adjust settings such as schedualing and camera zoom.
+A homeowner can then playback recordings or adjust settings such as scheduling and camera zoom.

-IP cameras are superior to analogue ones, due to there higher resolutions.
-The best analogue cameras typically offer a maximum resolution of 720 x 480 (known as D1).
-Whereas digital IP cameras offer a resolution of at least 1280 x 720 (High Definition, 1 megapixel).
-You get even get digital IP camera capable of 33 megapixel resolutions (8K UHD).
+IP cameras are superior to analogue ones, due to their higher resolutions.
+For many years analogue cameras were typically limited to a maximum resolution of 720 x 480 (known as D1).
+But advances in this analogue technology have pushed the boundaries of resolutions to 3840 x 2160 (4K UHD).
+However, digital IP cameras will always offer much higher resolutions.
+In-fact IP cameras have a starting resolution of 1280 x 720 (HD, 1 megapixel).
+And currently go up to resolutions of 33-megapixel resolutions (8K UHD).

 1280 x 720 (1MP or 720P.
 HD)